reactors-io/reactors-io.github.io/docs/0.6/containers.md

-In addition to reactive values and signals described earlier, the Reactive Collections framework also provides data collections whose contents can change as a result of certain events, or whose mutations may trigger arbitrary sets of events.
+In addition to reactive values and signals described earlier, the Reactors.IO framework also provides data collections whose contents can change as a result of certain events, or whose mutations may trigger arbitrary sets of events.
 Such data collections are called *reactive containers*